microsoft/containers-toolkit/docs/FAQs.md

 After successfully changing the ownership, you can proceed to remove the folder manually.

 If the issue persists, navigate to the folder's properties and choose the option to `Replace all child object permission entries with inheritable permission entries from this object`.
-This action will apply the inheritable permissions set on this folder to all subfolders and files within it.
+This action will apply the inheritable permissions set on this folder to all sub-folders and files within it.

 ![alt text](../assets/child-object-permission.png)